-Effective on September 1, 2012, a pilot program (the "Pilot Program") for transition from the imposition of PRC business Tax") to the imposition of VAT for revenues from certain industries and certain cities.
-On May 1, 2016, the transition from the imposition of Business Tax to the imposition of VAT, was expanded to all industries in China, and as a result all of the Company's revenues have been subject to a 6% VAT and related surcharges on VAT payable at a rate of 12% since that date.
+The Company's revenues have been subject to a 6% VAT and related surcharges on VAT payable at a rate of 12% since May 1, 2016.
 To record VAT payable, the Company adopted the net presentation method, which presents the difference between the output VAT (at a rate of 6%) and the available input VAT amount (at the rate applicable to the supplier).